fee1-dead/flow.rs/docs/README.md

 The library uses gRPC to communicate with the access nodes and it must be configured with correct access node API URL.

 📖 **Access API URLs** can be found [here](https://docs.onflow.org/access-api/#flow-access-node-endpoints).
 An error will be returned if the host is unreachable.
-The Access Nodes APIs hosted by DapperLabs are accessible at:
+The Access Nodes APIs hosted by Dapper Labs are accessible at:
 - Testnet `access.devnet.nodes.onflow.org:9000`
 - Mainnet `access.mainnet.nodes.onflow.org:9000`
 - Local Emulator `127.0.0.1:3569`